-Acne can be a difficult skin condition; often it’s a source of discomfort, embarrassment and irritation.
-Even once acne is under control, larger blemishes often leave skin scarred and pitted.
+Acne can be a difficult skin condition; often something that we all experience at one point or another in our lives.
+Even once acne is under control, correcting the blemishes and scars left behind from large blemishes is the next step.
+So how do you correct these blemishes?
+What about laser?
 You probably hear the term laser and think of hair removal, but the use of laser treatment for acne has slowly become prevalent, but is this a safe and effective way to treat chronic pimples and breakouts?

 Lasers can be used to help heal pigmentation and scars that are left on the skin after acne has healed, but they can also be used to eliminate active breakouts.
 Let’s explore the latter and look at who is a good candidate for acne laser treatments, the cost, treatment details, and effectiveness of the procedure.